martyanov/seaweedfs/README.md

 On top of the object store, optional [Filer] can support directories and POSIX attributes.
-Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g. Redis, Cassandra, HBase, LevelDB, MemSql, Etcd, CockroachDB, etc.
+Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g. Redis, Cassandra, LevelDB, MemSql, Etcd, CockroachDB, etc.

 For any distributed key value stores, the large values can be offloaded to SeaweedFS.
 With the fast access speed and linearly scalable capacity,